Contact Lenses After LASIK Or Other Refractive Surgery

 Because gas permeable contacts are rigid, they maintain their shape on the eye — unlike soft lenses that drape the cornea, losing their shape.

 That's significant because the space between the cornea and the back surface of a GP lens is filled with tears.
 This "lake" of tears covers irregularities on the cornea's surface that cause aberrations.
 The smooth front surface of the GP lens then optically replaces the irregular corneal surface, eliminating blur and visual distortions.

 In comparison, soft contact lenses are pliable and conform to the surface of the cornea.
 This means soft lenses can't achieve the same aberration-cancelling effect that GP lenses provide.

-And conventional eyeglasses, which do nothing to change corneal irregularities, cannot correct the vision problems those irregularities cause.
-These glasses can correct only the basic refractive errors nearsightedness, farsightedness, and regular astigmatism.
+And conventional eyeglasses, which do nothing to change corneal irregularities, cannot correct the vision problems these irregularities cause.
+Glasses usually can correct only the basic refractive errors — nearsightedness, farsightedness, and regular astigmatism.

 Because LASIK and other laser refractive surgery can significantly alter the shape of the cornea, fitting contact lenses on a post-surgery eye is more challenging than fitting lenses on a normally shaped cornea.
 Special gas permeable or hybrid lens designs usually are required in these circumstances.